Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Introduction

-Finally, we provide broader recommendations to address the increasing public health impact of data centers (Section~\ref{sec:recommendation}).
-We recommend technology companies adopt a standard reporting protocol for criteria air pollutants and public health impacts in their AI model cards and sustainability reports and pay attention to all impacted communities.
+To help mitigate the growing public health burden, we propose \emph{Health-Informed Computing} (\ouralg), which leverages data center flexibility and explicitly incorporates public health costs into siting and resource management decisions.
+Using spatial load shifting as a case study, we show that \ouralg can substantially reduce health costs while complementing the broader sustainability goals of existing carbon-aware computing. \ouralg also aligns well with demand-side energy innovations aimed at improving public health \cite{Health_Benefit_kWh_EPA_Website}.

-To summarize, wile AI and data centers offer many societal benefits, our study sheds light on, quantifies, and addresses the often overlooked negative externalities of their resource demand, particularly the public health impact.
-We also urge further research to comprehensively address the public health implications when developing data centers in the future, ensuring that the growth of data centers does not exacerbate the health burden.
+Finally, we provide broader recommendations to address the increasing public health impact of data centers, including extended energy reporting to include public health assessment and paying attention to all impacted communities.

 \textbf{Disclaimer.} \emph{The results presented in this paper are not intended to encourage or discourage the construction of data centers, nor should they be used to support or oppose any specific project, which requires more detailed and context-specific evaluation.
-We do not take a position on decisions related to any specific data centers or the use of AI, but instead provide a quantitative assessment of the potential public health impacts of the data center industry.}
+We do not take a position on decisions related to any specific data centers or the use of AI.
+Instead, our goal is to provide a quantitative assessment of the potential public health impacts of the data center industry and to develop health-informed computing as a mitigation strategy that can help reduce these impacts while supporting sustainable growth.
+Throughout this paper, terms such as ``health costs,'' ``health impacts,'' and ``health burden'' refer to population-level estimates produced using the U.S. EPA's screening model COBRA (Desktop v5.1), rather than observed health outcomes or individually attributable effects.}